-- intelligence tests that do not form part of the medical treatment; - psychological testing at school; - guidance in the form of training courses of a non-medical nature; - remedial education: - neurofeedback; - psychoanalysis; - treatment for adjustment disorders; - help for problems related to the patient's professional life and relationships, unless the problem arises from a diagnosis according to DSM-5; - help in the event of stress and burn-out, unless the problem arises from a diagnosis according to DSM-5; - help for psychological complaints in the absence of a condition that gualifies as a mental disorder under DSM-5; - interventions that do not meet the current scientific and practical standards.
+- intelligence tests that do not form part of the medical treatment; - psychological testing at school; - quidance in the form of training courses of a non-medical nature; - remedial education: - neurofeedback: - psvchoanalvsis: - treatment for adjustment disorders; - help for problems related to the patient's professional life and relationships, unless the problem arises from a diagnosis according to DSM-5; - help in the event of stress and burn-out, unless the problem arises from a diagnosis according to DSM-5; - help for psychological complaints in the absence of a condition that qualifies as a mental disorder under DSM-5: - interventions that do not meet the current scientific and practical standards.
 Interventions not assessed by the National Health Care Institute (Zorginstituut Nederland) will be assessed by ZEM against the current scientific and practical standards.
 We will do so based on the 'GGZ Therapies' recommendation of Zorgverzekeraars Nederland or any subsequent additional recommendations.
-You can consult this recommendation on zem.nl/polisvoorwaarden. - specialised care or addiction treatment care primarily aimed at resocialisation;
+You can consult this recommendation on www.zem.nl/polisvoorwaarden; - specialised care or addiction treatment care primarily aimed at resocialisation.

 You will have to apply for prior permission in writing if you decide to stay at a non-contracted care institution for outpatient mental healthcare.
-To apply for this permission, the care provider must send to ZEM on your behalf:
+To apply for permission, the care provider must send to ZEM. on your behalf:

-- a. a letter of referral from your general practitioner, medical specialist or company doctor; - b. the indication (demonstrating your dependence on mental healthcare), including a DSM-5 diagnosis established by the coordinating care provider who has also drawn up the indication; - c. the treatment plan drawn up and adopted by the coordinating care provider who drew up the indication, in consultation with the patient and any fellow treatment providers and consulted colleagues, including the number of minutes of treatment and the activities to be performed; - d. the care providers and their professions, including the coordinating care provider who has drawn up the indication e. the type of care need and the performance code.
+- a. a letter of referral from your general practitioner, medical specialist or company doctor; - b. the indication (demonstrating your dependence on mental healthcare), including a DSM-5 diagnosis established by the coordinating care provider who has also drawn up the indication; - c. the treatment plan drawn up and adopted by the coordinating care provider who drew up the indication, in consultation with the patient and any fellow treatment providers and consulted colleagues, including the number of minutes of treatment and the activities to be performed; - d. the names and professions of the care providers, including the indicating and coordinating care provider (stating the BIG registration number), who are involved in the provision of the care; - e. the type of care need and the performance code.